VincentOcampo/Android-Project-1/README.md

 TODO/FIX

-- [x] action bar title changes when orientation changes
+- [x] Action bar title changes when orientation changes
-- [ ]Add reviews and video trailers
+- [ ] Add reviews and video trailers
-- [ ]Adapter for reviews and trailers
+- [ ] Adapter for reviews and trailers